Best Replacement Battery for APC Smart-UPS 1500VA

 Frequently Asked Questions

-Is it safe to replace the batteries while the UPS is on?
+Is it difficult to swap the batteries myself?

-Why is my UPS still beeping after I replaced the battery?
+Why is my UPS still saying “Replace Battery” after I installed new ones?

-Where do I dispose of the old lead-acid batteries?
+Where should I dispose of my old lead-acid batteries?

 Final Verdict